-Membership in myBayCare.org begins when you provide your email address during patient registration at a BayCare hospital, a BayCare emergency department or a BayCare outpatient facility (lab, imaging).
+Membership in myBayCare.org begins when you provide your email address during patient registration at a BayCare hospital, a BayCare emergency department or a BayCare outpatient facility (lab, imaging, doctor's office).

 Membership is by invitation only, so you should have received an email invitation shortly after completing the BayCare patient registration process.
 If you have not yet responded to that email, the invitation is good for 30 days from your date of registration.
 However, if your email invitation has expired, please contact BayCare at (888) 499-9003 to receive a new email invitation.
 See a short demo of the enrollment process.

 Connecting to Your Current Medical Information

 - Your personal health record, which includes any information you’ve provided about your health conditions, medications, supplements and allergies